Paul Monroe

 Paul Monroe, Ph.D., LL.D.
 (1869–1947) was an American educator.
+He specialized in the history of education, and in comparative studies.

 Biography

 He was born at North Madison, Indiana.
 He graduated at Franklin College, Franklin, Indiana in 1890, studied at the University of Heidelberg and took his Ph.D. from the University of Chicago in 1897.
 He became professor at Columbia in 1899, his research involving education in its historic aspect.
 As well as Columbia, he lectured at Yale University and the University of California.
-During 1912-1913, he reported on the condition of education in the Philippines.
+During 1912–1913, he reported on the condition of education in the Philippines.
 Professor Monroe received the honorary degree of LL.D. from the University of Peking in 1913.

 Paul Monroe had a significant impact on the development of education in China and made a dozen trips there in the 1920s and 1930s.
 He contributed much to educational interaction between China and the United States, and his impact on Chinese students at Columbia who later became leading educators in China, such as Guo Bingwen, Tao Xingzhi, Chen Heqin, Jiang Menglin, Wang Tso-Yan (Zhuoran) and Zhang Boling, was considerable.
 These students, who enrolled at Teachers College at Columbia, were influenced by the theoretical educational innovations of John Dewey, but Paul Monroe exerted a practical influence on their ideas about curricular implementation.
-He advanced practical methods for democratizing Chinese education, which extended to the development of the “6-3-3” educational program.
+He advanced practical methods for democratizing Chinese education, which extended to the development of the "6-3-3" educational program.
 Creativity and the development of self-confidence were major educational goals for Monroe.
-As he said: “The essence of democracy is that all people, no matter whether intelligent or backward, should have the equal chance of full development.”
+As he said: "The essence of democracy is that all people, no matter whether intelligent or backward, should have the equal chance of full development."